oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/docs/rac-container/racslimimage/README.md

 ### Section 2.2: Deploying 2 Node Oracle RAC Setup on Podman using Slim Image Using User Defined response files
 #### Section 2.2.1: Deploying With BlockDevices
 ##### Section 2.1.1.1: Prerequisites for setup Oracle RAC using User-Defined Files with Block Devices
 - On the shared folder between both RAC nodes, copy file [grid_setup_new_21c.rsp](withresponsefiles/blockdevices/grid_setup_new_21c.rsp) in `/scratch/common_scripts/podman/rac/`.
 - Also, prepare a database response file similar to this [dbca_21c.rsp](withresponsefiles/dbca_21c.rsp).
 - In the below example, we have captured all environment variables passed to the container in a separate envfile and mounted the same to both RAC nodes.
 Create envfile [envfile_racnodep1](withresponsefiles/blockdevices/envfile_racnodep1) and [envfile_racnode2](withresponsefiles/blockdevices/envfile_racnodep2) for both nodes in directory `/scratch/common_scripts/podman/rac/`
-- If SELinux is enabled on the host machine then execute the following as well -
+- If SELinux is enabled on the host machine then execute the following as well-
   ```bash
   semanage fcontext -a -t container_file_t /scratch/common_scripts/podman/rac/grid_setup_new_21c.rsp
   restorecon -v /scratch/common_scripts/podman/rac/grid_setup_new_21c.rsp